In court, I was in tears as the judge asked me whether I agreed to the terms. I did. I had chosen not to fight.

 I chose to walk away from the embryos and everything I was asking for in my divorce, just so I could move on.
 I didn’t want to fight because I knew no matter how long it went on, and no matter how much of my soul I bared, my soon-to-ex-husband would NEVER get it.

-“No, I wasn’t coerced and I’m not intoxicated (Wait, was that an option?),” and yes to some other questions I barely heard.
+“No, I wasn’t coerced and I’m not intoxicated (Wait, was that an option?)!

 My soul, or whichever part of me is writing this, is jumping between two identities.
 There is a 16-century gangster version of me seeing scorched earth at my hands.
 Then there’s another version of me trying to hold it together with the words “This too shall pass.”

-I’m not liking this second calming version of me at all.
-I think that she’s the stupid bitch who got me in this mess with her understanding and her empathy.
-I want to end her so bad but I’m thinking she might come in handy, so I’m holding off.
-Plus, there are no drugs in the apartment.
+I’m not liking this second calming version of me at all right now.
+What I’m thinking is, She’s the stupid bitch who got me into this mess with her understanding and empathy.
+I want to end her so badly or at least, numb her.
+But there are no drugs in the apartment.
 Not even fucking liquor.

 Worse pity party ever!

-Sia’s Elastic Heart which I’ve been into for the past couple weeks is offering some type of solace.
-Every word is registering and I begin to use it as an escape.
+As if in preparation for this moment, I had been into Sia’s Elastic Heart for the past couple of weeks.
+It’s now offering me some type of solace.
+Every word is registering and I begin to use it as an escape, my numbing drug if you will.

 And another one bites the dust